debadeepta/vnla/code/README.md

 This directory is extended from [Peter Anderson's Matterport3DSimulator repo](https://github.com/peteanderson80/Matterport3DSimulator).
-Except nothing else is specified, any of the below code snippets should be executed in this directory.
+Unless specified, all of the code snippets below should be executed in this directory.

 Next: [Run experiments](https://github.com/debadeepta/learningtoask/tree/master/code/tasks/VNLA)